duthied/Free-Friendika/doc/Vagrant.md

   * friendica2 and friendica3 are conntected. friendica4 and friendica5 are connected.

 For further documentation of vagrant, please see [the vagrant*docs*](https://docs.vagrantup.com/v2/).

-**Important notice:**
-If you already had an Ubuntu 12.04 Vagrant VM, please run

-	$> vagrant destroy

-before starting the new 14.04 machine.